transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for Activity

-<a name='T-TransCelerate-SDR-RuleEngineV2-AddressValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-ActivityValidator'></a>
-## AddressValidator `type`
+## ActivityValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for Address
+This Class is the validator for Activity

 <a name='T-TransCelerate-SDR-RuleEngineV3-AddressValidator'></a>
 ## AddressValidator `type`